kruthikishore1998/Real-Time-Fraud-Detection-Platform-with-MLflow-Model-Registry-and-Kubernetes/README.md

 This project implements a production-style, real-time fraud detection system with dynamic model versioning, observability, and alerting.

-Unlike traditional ML deployments where models are baked into containers, this platform loads the active model directly from the MLflow Model Registry at runtime.
+This platform loads the active model directly from the MLflow Model Registry at runtime.
 Model upgrades do not require rebuilding Docker images.

 ---
 ## 🏗 System Architecture